2017-23 | October 2018

 Historical Patterns of Inequality and Productivity around Financial Crises

 To understand the determinants of financial crises, previous research focused on developments closely related to financial markets.
 In contrast, this paper considers changes originating in the real economy as drivers of financial instability.
-Based on long-run historical data for advanced economies, I find that rising top income inequality and low productivity growth are robust predictors of crises – even outperforming wellknown early-warning indicators such as credit growth.
-Moreover, if crises are preceded by such developments, output declines more during the subsequent recession.
-In addition, I show that asset booms explain the relation between income inequality and financial crises in the data.
+To this end, I assemble a novel data set of long-run measures of income inequality, productivity, and other macrofinancial indicators for advanced economies.
+I find that rising top income inequality and low productivity growth are robust predictors of crises, and their slow-moving trend components explain these relations.
+Moreover, recessions that are preceded by such developments are deeper than recessions without such ex-ante trends.

 Paul, Pascal.
 2017.
 "Historical Patterns of Inequality and Productivity around Financial Crises," Federal Reserve Bank of San Francisco Working Paper 2017-23.
 Available at https://doi.org/10.24148/wp2017-23